Lingo (Dutch game show): Guessing words

-Originally, each team had to guess 5-letter words.
-Later, the game was played with 6-letter words and, on Fridays, 7-letter words.
-Starting from 2013, games start out with 5-letter words, then progress to 6- and 7-letter words, and finish with a word that contains 8 letters.
+Originally, each team had to guess five-letter words Monday-Friday, and six-letter words on Saturday.
+From 2002, the game was played with six-letter words every day, and from 2006 on Fridays, seven-letter words.
+As of February 6, 2012, games start out with five-letter words, then progress to six- and seven-letter words, and finish with a word that contains eight letters (reduced to seven as well as of February 2014).

-The starting team is given the first letter of an unknown word, after which they have a short time to verbally make a guess on the word.
-The guess must be a valid Dutch word which is spelt correctly, contains the correct number of letters, and begins with the given letter.
+The starting team is given the first letter of an unknown word, after which they have eight seconds to verbally make a guess on the word.
+The guess must be a valid Dutch word that is spelt correctly, contains the correct number of letters, and begins with the given letter.
 The guess must then be spelt out.
-The spelt word, however, does not have to be the same as the word called out as long as the spelling is correct.
-The players may not confer unless the host says that they may do so.
+The word, however, does not have to be the same as the word called out as long as the spelling is correct.
+The only time conferring is always allowed is on the final word.

-If the word is spelt correctly within a set time, the word is shown in a 5x5 grid.
+If the word is spelt correctly within the eight seconds, the word is shown in a 5×5 grid.
 Letters of the guess that are in the same position as that of the unknown word are shown in red.
 Letters that appear in the unknown word but are in the wrong position are shown in a yellow circle.
 Any correct letters which are in the correct position are automatically copied into the next line.